Mikkel Borch-Jacobsen

-Mikkel Borch-Jacobsen (born 1951) is a Professor of Comparative Literature and French at the University of Washington in Seattle, and the author of many works on the history and philosophy of psychiatry, psychoanalysis and hypnosis.
+Mikkel Borch-Jacobsen (born 1951) is a professor of Comparative Literature and French at the University of Washington in Seattle, and the author of many works on the history and philosophy of psychiatry, psychoanalysis and hypnosis.
 Born to Danish parents, he began his studies in France and emigrated to the United States in 1986.
 His constructivist analysis of the co-production of psychical "facts" emphasises the accuracy of historical accounts of mental disorders.

 Borch-Jacobsen is known for his positions in the controversies surrounding psychoanalysis, especially with regard to the 2005 publication of Le Livre noir de la psychanalyse ("The Black Book of Psychoanalysis") to which he was a major contributor.
 In a review of Borch-Jacobsen's book Folies à plusieurs.
 De l'hystérie à la dépression ("Many madnesses.
-From hysteria to depression"), Pierre-Henri Castel calls him "one of the most polemic thinkers with regard to the Freud Wars".
+From hysteria to depression"), Pierre-Henri Castel calls him "one of the most prominent polemicists of the Freud Wars".

 Biography

 Borch-Jacobsen studied philosophy with Philippe Lacoue-Labarthe and Jean-Luc Nancy, two philosophers close in thought to, and in dialogue with, Jacques Derrida and Jacques Lacan.

 In 1981 at the University of Strasbourg he submitted his doctoral dissertation on The Freudian Subject and then began teaching in the department of Psychoanalysis at Vincennes University in Paris, where Jacques Lacan had first made his mark.

 In 1986 he emigrated to the United States.